apritykin/simple-android-clock-app/README.md

 simple-android-clock-app
 ========================

-A very simple Android Clock App which shows the current date and time.
+This is a very simple Android Clock App which shows the current date and time.
+Developed for a <a href="https://teamtreehouse.com/forum/forum-contest-build-an-android-clock-app-2">Treehouse Forum Contest</a>.